El Paso Public Library begins winter reading club challenge for WinterFest - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The Cielo Vista Mall is gearing up for a busy holiday shopping season as Black Friday approaches.
 Cindy Foght, director of marketing and business development for the mall, shared tips for those who may venture out for deals on Friday.
 “I encourage people to...

-El Paso health experts provide mental health care tips for holiday season
+El Paso health experts provide tips for maintaining mental health during holiday season

 Man seen walking around with rifle in far east El Paso few weeks ago arrested